drudru/understanding_redo/README.md

 ## Problems with the Redo model

+- No standard for metadata storage.
+However, I believe the cli API could be standardized.
+So I think '.do' files could be standardized.

-- In the Grosskurth, model, if a file exists on first build (even an empty one), it will be considered a source.
-This is a pretty serious flaw in that implementation.
+- In the Grosskurth, implementation, if a file exists on first build (even an empty one), it will be considered a source.
+This is a bug.

-- In the Grosskurth, model, if the primary target is removed after a successful run, it will not be rebuilt..
-This is a pretty serious flaw in that implementation.
+- In the Grosskurth implementation, if the primary target is removed after a successful run, it will not be rebuilt.
+Again, just a bug.

-- Cross compilation
-- It doesn't support a separate build directory
+- It doesn't support 'out-of'source' builds.
+This just means, putting all artifacts in a separate build directory.
+See http://voices.canonical.com/jussi.pakkanen/2013/04/16/why-you-should-consider-using-separate-build-directories/

+- Cross compilation is not a concept, so it would require work to support this.
+It would be easier if the system supported 'out-of-source' builds.

 - A target can only be one file.
 Some people mentioned this, but this might not be a valid problem restriction.

 ## Unanswered Questions